-- You must have an official letter of acceptance signed by the Registrar to register as a student. - You are responsible for registering on the date specified in your official letter of acceptance. - To be registered, you must comply with all registration procedures, including payment of fees associated with registration. - Registration dates and procedures for Continuing Education courses, workshops and seminars are available from the Continuing Education Office. - You are responsible for notifying the Office of the Registrar in writing of any changes of email, mailing address, phone number or any other pertinent information.
+- You are responsible for registering on the date specified in your official letter of acceptance. - To be registered, you must comply with all registration procedures, including payment of fees associated with registration. - Registration dates and procedures for Continuing Education courses, workshops and seminars are available from the Continuing Education Office at each campus. - You are responsible for notifying the Office of the Registrar in writing of any changes of email, mailing address, phone number or any other pertinent information.